 It’s essential to communicate the purpose of video monitoring as a safety tool, not a surveillance measure.
 Focus on high-risk areas, limit access to safety leaders, and maintain transparency with crews.
 Consult legal and HR advisors to ensure best practices.

-How can technology help prevent heat stress and overexertion?
+How can technology help mitigate heat stress and overexertion?

-AI video, paired with environmental sensors, can monitor work pace, rest breaks, hydration stations, and exposure to high-heat areas.
-Real-time alerts prompt supervisors to intervene before conditions become dangerous (Source: OSHA Online Center).
+Video AI, paired with environmental sensors, can monitor activity near rest breaks and hydration stations.
+Real-time alerts can prompt supervisors to intervene when workers are in designated high-heat areas for extended periods (Source: OSHA Online Center).